Azumi67/FRP-V2ray-Loadbalance/README.md

 ![R (12)](https://github.com/Azumi67/FRP-V2ray-Loadbalance/assets/119934376/75d10b0e-6f41-4172-82a0-fda086593b6e) **Additional info :**
 **Loadbalance Multiple ports**
-- For loadbalancing multiple ports, it uses random method. it means if you have different ports, it may connect to one port at a time. that is why i prefer multiple IPV6 on a single port.
+- For loadbalancing multiple ports, it uses random method. it means if you have different ports, it may connect to one port at a time as the loadbalancer is working like that. that is why i prefer multiple IPV6 on a single port.
 [You can try different method and different ports.]
 - Let's say you have 3 Kharej IPV6 with three different ports[ 8080-8081-8082], for your first kharej IPV6... you enter 8080 for both kharej/iran v2ray port and so on.
 [You can of course enter 8080 for kharej V2ray port and one single port [443] for every Iran V2ray ports.
 - On iran side, if you are using one local ip, you should give port range for kharej/iran v2ray port. for example : kharej v2ray port : 8080,8081,8082 - iran v2ray port : 8080,8081,8082 << This should be done on iran side- loadbalance section.
 - On iran side, if you are using three local ips[Iran IPV6} , you can enter the ports for every IPV6 seperately.<< this is available on simple v2ray tunnel nad it is not considered loadbalance hence not in loadbalance section.
 - Don't use capital words when entering your inputs.
 - Always configure iran server first.
+- Make sure to enter the same port for iran side as you have choosen on kharej server. for example if you have choosen 8080 for kharej v2ray port on kharej side, you should enter the same port for kharej v2ray port on iran side.

  -----------------------------------------------------------------------------------------------